All-Things-M-A-G-I-C/2020MagicFightingGame-Audio/README.md

-# 2020MagicFightingGame-Sound
+# 2020MagicFightingGame-Audio
-The sound repository for the 2020 MAGIC fighting game
+The audio repository for the 2020 MAGIC fighting game